A quick introduction to colorblindness

 In conclusion

-All of this might sound very medical and confusing, but the basics are very simple;
+All of this might sound a bit medical and confusing, but the basics are very simple:

 Footnotes